Realiserad/fish-ai/README.md

 ## 👨‍🔧 How to install

+### Create a configuration

-1. Create a configuration file called `.config/fish-ai.ini`.
+Create a configuration file called `.config/fish-ai.ini`.

 If you use [a self-hosted LLM](https://github.com/ollama/ollama), e.g. [`codellama`](https://ollama.com/library/codellama):